-Welcome to the City of Green Lake, Wisconsin
+Welcome to the City of Green Lake

 and a great place to call home)

 The waters of Green Lake attracted the first settlers to this East Central Wisconsin area.
 Green Lake has 27 miles of shoreline.
-With a depth of 230+ feet, the lake is the deepest inland lake in Wisconsin.
+With a depth of approximately 237 feet, the lake is the deepest inland lake in Wisconsin.
 In 1847, the Village of Dartford, now the City of Green Lake was platted on the outlet of this majestic body of water.
 By the 1860’s visitors from around the Midwest discovered the area as a refreshing resort community.
 By the 1890’s fishing, golfing and sailing were already well established in this small community, and continue today.
 Today an active chamber of commerce provides visitors with information on the many recreational opportunities available.